KredeGC/Mahakam/BUILDING.md

 # Building Mahakam
 Mahakam uses [premake5](https://premake.github.io/download) as build system which will need to be installed and added to ($)PATH.
+The build process is characterized by first generating the project files, and then building the project using these files.
 Generating build-files can be done via the terminal from the project root directory.
 The engine currently only supports Windows and Linux operating systems.
 There are currently no plans to add Mac support, as I don't have a Mac myself.